micktwomey/gamecraft-mk-iii/README.md

 ## Hosting

 The plan is to run as docker images on a super cheat (tm) Digital Ocean VM.
 With luck and smart caching we can run for $5 a month!
+Throw in another server and we can have redundancy for $10 a month :)

 ## Development